samply/bridgehead/README.md

 ### System

-You must install the Bridgehead under a Linux operating system.
+You must install the Bridgehead under a Linux operating system (but see the section [Non-Linux OS](#non-linux-os)).
 You will need root (administrator) priveleges on this machine in order to perform the deployment.

 The following software should be installed: